plum-umd/symphony-lang/autotools.md

 You should only do this step if you're working with the Git repository.
 You should skip this step if you're working with a distribution archive.

-Initializing the build system requires the following packages to already be installed on your system:
+Initializing the build system requires the following tools to already be installed on your system:

 - Bash 4.4 or newer.
 - jq 1.5 or newer.